jacobcalvert/ICDB/README.md

 When you run the app, you are introduced to the main window.
 This window contains a searchable, sortable table of all the items in your ICDB storage.

+### Sorting the table in the main window
+Click the header by which you wish to sort.

 ### Adding a new item
 To add a new item, click Items->New Item (or alternatively ctrl-n) and the New Item Window will appear.
 Fill in those values and click Save.
 The window will disappear and your new item will show up in the table.